bassmanitram/actions-for-nautilus/configurator/help.md

 ![Simple command](images/simplified-command.png)

-The command here is `gnome-terminal` - everything after that is an argument to the **gnome-terminal** command ... except that this is a bit special - the `--` actually tells **gnome-terminal** that everything after _that_ is a command line to be executed once the **gnome-terminal** window is open.
+The command here is `gnome-terminal` - everything after that is an argument to the **gnome-terminal** command ... except that this is a bit special - the `--` argument actually tells **gnome-terminal** that everything after _that_ is a command line to be executed once the **gnome-terminal** window is open.

-So here, when we click on the action, the extension will execute `gnome-terminal` and pass the rest of the space-delimited tokens as positional argumants.
+So here, when you click on the action, the extension will execute `gnome-terminal` and pass the rest of the space-delimited tokens as positional arguments.

-**gnome-terminal** will open in a new window and _itself_ execute the command `python3 -m http.server --bind 127.0.0.1` which starts the embedded python HTTP server, listening on the `127.0.0.1` (or **localhost**) network interface, on port 8000, reporting all activity into the **gnome-terminal** window.
+**gnome-terminal** will open in a new window and _itself_ execute the command `python3 -m http.server --bind 127.0.0.1` which starts the a python HTTP server, listening on the `127.0.0.1` (or **localhost**) network interface, on port 8000, reporting all activity into the **gnome-terminal** window.

 When you close the window the HTTP server stops.

-You can start the HTTP server without **gnome terminal** - just remove `gnome-terminal --` from the command string - but you will see no feedback and you will have to make other arrangements to stop the server when you are done with it.
+You can start the HTTP server without **gnome-terminal** - just remove `gnome-terminal --` from the command string - but you will see no feedback and you will have to make other arrangements to stop the server when you are done with it.